Sepoy: Sepoys in Portuguese service

 Sepoys were also recruited in Portuguese India.
 The term cipaio (sepoy) was also applied by the Portuguese to African soldiers in Angola, Mozambique and Portuguese Guinea, plus African rural police officers.
 Cipaios from Angola provided part of the garrison of Goa during the final years of Portuguese rule of that Indian territory.

 Contemporary sepoys

-The title of "sepoy" is still retained in the modern Nepalese Army, Indian Army and Pakistan Army.
+The title of "sepoy" is still retained in the modern Nepali Army, Indian Army and Pakistan Army.
 In each of these it designates the rank of private.

 Other usages

 The same Persian word reached English via another route in the forms of sipahi and spahi.
-Zipaio, the Basque version of the word, is used by leftist Basque nationalists as an insult for members of the Basque Police, implying that they are not a national police of the Basque region due to their connection with the Spanish government.
+Zipaio, the Basque version of the word, is used by leftist Basque nationalists as an insult for members of the Basque Police, implying that they are not a national police of the Basque Country due to their connection with the Spanish government.

 In Hispanic American countries, especially in Argentina, the word cipayo has historically been used as a pejorative colloquial expression referring to individuals considered as serving foreign interests, as opposed to serving their own country.